thewooniverse/learning_scripts/AI_studies/OpenAI/basics/fine-tuning.md

 By default OpenAI’s models are trained to be helpful generalist assistants.
 Fine-tuning can be used to make a model which is narrowly focused, and exhibits specific ingrained behavior patterns.
 Retrieval strategies can be used to make new information available to a model by providing it with relevant context before generating its response.
 Retrieval strategies are not an alternative to fine-tuning and can in fact be complementary to it.

 You can explore the differences between these options further in our Developer Day talk:

+## Common use cases
+Some common use cases where fine-tuning can improve results:

+- Setting the style, tone, format, or other qualitative aspects
+- Improving reliability at producing a desired output
+- Correcting failures to follow complex prompts
+- Handling many edge cases in specific ways
+- Performing a new skill or task that’s hard to articulate in a prompt

+One high-level way to think about these cases is when it’s easier to "show, not tell".
+In the sections to come, we will explore how to set up data for fine-tuning and various examples where fine-tuning improves the performance over the baseline model.

+Another scenario where fine-tuning is effective is in reducing costs and / or latency, by replacing GPT-4 or by utilizing shorter prompts, without sacrificing quality.
+If you can achieve good results with GPT-4, you can often reach similar quality with a fine-tuned gpt-3.5-turbo model by fine-tuning on the GPT-4 completions, possibly with a shortened instruction prompt.